Contraction of Private Quantum Channels and Private Quantum Hypothesis Testing: Concluding Remarks and Future Directions

 Future work includes exploring tight upper and lower bounds related to~\cref{thm:bounds_sample_C_private} in the general setting with $\delta>0$, also for the case where practically relevant classes of channels are considered; and analysing the cost of privacy and the impact of adaptive strategies on sample complexity.
 It is an interesting future direction to precisely characterize privatized contraction coefficients of other quantities (e.g., quantum relative entropy), similar to classically known results in \cite[Theorem~1]{Contraction_local_new24} for commuting states.
 We see that Bures distance has appeared in the analysis of a hypothesis testing task through~\cite{cheng2024sample}.
 To this end, finding contraction coefficients of the Bures distance, denoted as $\eta^\varepsilon_{B}$, would potentially give a lower bound for the sample complexity as follows: for some constant $C>0$,

 Another interesting research question is to characterize the sample complexity of asymmetric binary quantum hypothesis testing.
 Here one could make use of the non-private sample-complexity bounds presented in~\cite[Theorem~9]{cheng2024sample}.
-Preliminary results in this direction are found in~\cref{rem:asym_hypoth_SC_lower}.
+Preliminary results in this direction are found in~\cref{rem:asym_hypoth_SC_lower}. {It is also an interesting future research direction to understand the impact of general noisy channels on the sample complexity of quantum hypothesis testing.
+Towards achieving this, main technical tool needed is the contraction coefficient of quantum divergences under general noisy channels.}